idossha/TI-CSC/README.md

 # TI-CSC Toolbox for Docker Image

 **Developed and maintained by Ido Haber - [ihaber@wisc.edu](mailto:ihaber@wisc.edu)**
-**Last update: August 19, 2024**
+**Last update: August 20, 2024**

 ---

 ### Overview

 The TI-CSC Toolbox is designed for researchers and engineers involved in Temporal Interference (TI) stimulation.
-This CLI-based toolbox facilitates the optimization of montages and the analysis of unipolar and bipolar montages, with optional GUI-based visualization of simulations.
+This CLI-based toolbox facilitates the optimization of montages and the analysis of unipolar and bipolar montages.
+All dependencies are preinstalled & configured using docker, to facilitate easy of use and collaboration.

+### Container Contents

+The Docker container includes the following tools and libraries:

+- **FSL** 6.0.1
+- **Freesurfer** 7.1.1
+- **SimNIBS** 4.1.0
+- **MATLAB Runtime** r2024a
+- Git repository with analysis and optimization scripts
+- Commonly used CLI tools: VIM, NVIM, TMUX, Git, and more.

 ---